Thank you for your interest in volunteering to keep Portland's natural area parks healthy, beautiful, and safe for people and wildlife!

 Unless otherwise noted, all events are family friendly and all ages are welcome to participate.
 However, children must be accompanied and supervised by an adult for the duration of the event.

 While groups are welcome to join many of our regularly scheduled stewardship events, please contact the event coordinator listed in the description before arriving with a large group.
 This will ensure that there are enough gloves and tools for everyone to work.
 We are also available to schedule special service events at your group's convenience during the week or on weekends.
-For more information, click here.
+Learn more about programs for groups.

-PLEASE NOTE: IF YOU ARE LOOKING FOR COMMUNITY SERVICE TO FULFILL COURT REQUIREMENTS, PLEASE VISIT OUR COURT-ORDERED COMMUNITY SERVICE WEB PAGE.
+PLEASE NOTE: IF YOU ARE LOOKING FOR COMMUNITY SERVICE TO FULFILL COURT REQUIREMENTS, PLEASE CALL 503-823-5121.
 YOU MUST BE REGISTERED WITH OUR PROGRAM BEFORE UNDERTAKING ANY COMMUNITY SERVICE.